Alexhenri/AresGame/README.md

   (NOT IMPLEMENTED)
   Commands to play:
   1. P - Play the game.
+  2. Esc - Close the game.
-  2. Movement of the Tank:
+  3. Movement of the Tank:
      - W: Forward
      - S: Backward
      - A: Right
      - D: Left
-  3. Cannon Tower:
+  4. Cannon Tower:
      - I: Up
      - K: Down
      - J: Spin Right
      - L: Spin Left
      - Space: Fire.

   Log is AresGameLog.txt - The log file is generated in the same directory where the executable was called.